 Some people think that they need an emotional support animal only because of how they feel around dogs.
 This is not the right way to go about things at all!

 Before booking a consultation with a therapist, evaluate your mental condition personally.
 Evaluate how keeping a dog will help you alleviate the symptoms.
+The same conditions apply when getting an emotional support cat for yourself.

 Some illnesses when you should seek an emotional support letter include anxiety, depression, PTSD, among many others.
 An emotional support animal can assist you in managing these illnesses.